gautamdhameja/substrate-runtime-contract-sample/README.md

 }
 ```

-## Generating Keys
+## Generating Storage Keys

 Keys to storage items in substrate are constructed by hashing the raw key.

-Refer to the [substrate documentation](https://crates.parity.io/palette_support/macro.decl_storage.html#example) about storage types and key construction.
+Refer to the [substrate documentation](https://crates.parity.io/frame_support/macro.decl_storage.html#example) about storage types and key construction.

 ## Build